luxonis/depthai-docs-website/source/pages/tutorials/device-pointcloud.rst

 =============================

 At the time of writing, DepthAI firmware (2.15) doesn't support converting depth to pointcloud.
-In the :ref:`On-device programming` page it's mentioned that Script node shouldn't be used for any kind of heavy computing, so to convert depth to pointcloud, we would need to :ref:`create a custom NN model`.
+On the :ref:`On-device programming` page it's mentioned that Script node shouldn't be used for any kind of heavy computing, so to convert depth to pointcloud, we would need to :ref:`create a custom NN model`.

 `Kornia <https://kornia.github.io/>`__ library has a function called `depth_to_3d <https://kornia.readthedocs.io/en/latest/geometry.depth.html?highlight=depth_to_3d#kornia.geometry.depth.depth_to_3d>`__